Frequently asked questions for BC Children’s patients about COVID-19.

-If your child is showing symptoms of COVID-19 and needs to be tested, you can show them the video below and read the story about helping children through a COVID-19 test.
+If your child is showing symptoms of COVID-19 and needs to be tested, you can show them the videos below and read about helping children through a COVID-19 test.

 Take your child immediately to Emergency or call 911 if your child:

 - Has blue lips or skin, or appears very pale

 - Is coughing excessively, particularly with a fever

 - Is vomiting excessively, especially if there is blood in the vomit

 - Has diarrhea and vomiting and is not producing tears, and has not urinated for several hours

 - Has a high fever, appears very sleepy, and has not improved with acetaminophen (Tylenol) or ibuprofen (Advil).

 - Is under three months of age and has a fever of greater than 38 degrees C (100.4 degrees F)